ylxdzsw/ylxdzsw.github.io/_posts/data-analysis/2019-12-a-container-for-data-analysis/main.md

 ```

 There are several packages not in the official registar.
 For example, `frp` and `julia`.
 I had to download the binary
 mannually and put them into `/usr`.
 Note the official `julia` builds are based on glibc.
-Luckly there is a working musl
+Luckily there is a musl
 build [here](github.com/fredrikekre/julia-alpine), and it works fine for me.

-After installing these packages, we can start installing my packages with `pip3` and the built-in package managers of
+After installing these packages, we can start installing "scientific" packages with `pip3` and the built-in package
-`julia` and `R`.
-Note that since most pre-built wheels are depend on glibc, `pip3` needs to compile pretty much
+managers of `julia` and `R`.
+Note that since most pre-built wheels are depend on glibc, `pip3` needs to compile pretty
-everything, which is very slow (It takes more than 30 min to get `sklearn`).
+much everything, which is very slow (It takes more than 30 min to get `sklearn`).

-Finally, export the image file with
+Finally, after the container is filled with high end packages, export it with

 ```
 sudo machinectl export-tar jupyter jupyter.tar.xz